gompertzmakeham/hazardrates/README.md

 2. Digest independently and in parallel the mapped data sources, reducing each source to one record per person.
 3. Ingest sequentially the reduceded data sources, mapping into a common structure.
 4. Digest sequentially the mapped common structure, reducing to one master record per peson, containing the extremums of life event dates.
-5. Reconstitue the reduced master record of people to two records per person, containing the shortest and longest observation span, based on equivocation of the dates of birth, death, immigration, and emigration.
-6. Ingest independently and in parallel the data sources, mapping to the pairs of reconstituted records.
+5. Ingest independently and in parallel the data sources, mapping to the pairs of reconstituted records.
-7. Digest independently and in parallel the mapped data sources, reducing each source to on record per person per observation interval.
+6. Digest independently and in parallel the mapped data sources, reducing each source to on record per person per observation interval.
-8. Ingest sequentially the reduced records per person per observation interval, mapping to a common data structure.
+7. Ingest sequentially the reduced records per person per observation interval, mapping to a common data structure.
-9. Disgest sequentially the mapped common data struture, reducing by temporal join to one record per person per observation interval, containing the utilization and outcomes in that observation interval.
+8. Disgest sequentially the mapped common data struture, reducing by temporal join to one record per person per observation interval, containing the utilization and outcomes in that observation interval.

-10. Reconstitute by temporal join the mapped pair of extremum observation records to one record per observation interval.
+An example of querying the terminal assets of this analysis is contained in the file `documentation\example.sql`.

 Events
 ------